-In this article, you’ll learn the ins and outs of Jira workflows, why it’s essential to have a custom workflow, how to create one and fit it within some of the best practices in Jira, and make the best of Jira issues using checklists.
+In this article, you’ll learn the ins and outs of Jira workflows, why it’s essential to have a custom workflow in Jira, how to create one and fit it within some of the best practices in Jira, and make the best of Jira issues using checklists.

 What is a Jira workflow?

 A Jira workflow defines your process and lists all the steps (statuses) that a task goes through – from start to finish.
 More about statuses later.

 Jira Workflows are the behind-the-scenes process of your tasks.
 From start to finish, they list all the steps that the issue walks through using statuses.
 So project workflows will allow your issues to move from the backlog to “to do” to “done” and everywhere in between depending on the process you’ve established for your team.

 The complexity of the workflow will vary based on your needs and you can use automation to either speed it up or set some ground rules in place (a certain task or subtask can’t be moved to a different columns in Jira unless certain, pre-defined criteria are met).

 In addition to that Atlassian offers certain pre-made project templates that come with specific workflows for various teams like service management or DevOps, etc.